Valerioageno/kingpin-react-form/doc/docs/components/Form.md

 # Form

+## Basics

 Form is where the whole Kingpin logic is handled.

 In order to make the inputs working correctly they have to al be wrapped within a Kingpin `<Form />` element.

 :::note
 It accepts in the body whatever React element.
-By the way just Kinpin [components](../components/_category_.json) or element wrapped by the [withKingpin](../withKingpin.mdx) HOC will be considered in the submit payload.
+By the way just Kinpin components or element wrapped by the [withKingpin](../withKingpin.mdx) HOC will be considered in the submit payload.
 :::